awslabs/aurora-dsql-nodejs-connector/packages/node-postgres/README.md

 Amazon Aurora DSQL is a cloud-native distributed database with PostgreSQL compatibility.
 While it requires IAM authentication and time-bound tokens, traditional Node.js database drivers lack this built-in support.

-The Aurora DSQL Connector with node-postgres bridges this gap by implementing an authentication middleware that works seamlessly with node-postgres.
+The Aurora DSQL Connector for node-postgres bridges this gap by implementing an authentication middleware that works seamlessly with node-postgres.
 This approach allows developers to maintain their existing node-postgres code while gaining secure IAM-based access to Aurora DSQL clusters through automated token management.

 ### Features